What is glomerulosclerosis?

 - Immune system medicines.
 Medicines are used to block the body's immune system.
 This prevents the body from making antibodies that may attack the glomeruli.

 - Dialysis.
-This treatment removes wastes and excess fluid from the blood after the kidneys have stopped working.
+This treatment removes waste products and excess fluid from the blood after the kidneys have stopped working.

 - Kidney transplant.
 This procedure replaces your diseased kidney with a healthy one from a donor.